Elaine Devry: Personal life

 Devry married Dan Ducich, her high school boyfriend, in Butte, Montana, in September 1948.
 The following year, Ducich was convicted of multiple robberies in Los Angeles and sentenced to five years' probation.
 The couple resided in Butte, but divorced in 1952.
 She also had a six-year marriage to actor Mickey Rooney, whom she met in 1952, and married on November 15, 1952, in Las Vegas.
 The couple had a son and a daughter and divorced in 1958.
+(This is questionable as Mickey Rooney's biography does not list having any children with Elaine Devry.)
 Speaking in 1967, Devry said that although she liked Rooney "very much", she was still in love with her first husband, but that he did not care.
 She thought in time that she could "learn to love him", but that she was "young and foolish" and by the end, had had enough.
 Following her eight years of marriage, she expressed to being "marriage shy", despite numerous proposals from other actors but that she was "afraid to take the chance".
 Despite claims from Rooney that she received a $125,000 mansion, a summer home and a 10-year annual $21,000 alimony in divorce settlement, she disputed the claim, saying that she instead received a $75,000 studio home with a $45,000 mortgage, a summer home and that the alimony was only $21,000 in the first year.

 Devry was married to actor Will J. White until his death on April 23, 1992, in Grants Pass, Oregon.
 From 2005, Devry lived on a ranch in Oregon.
 She died in Grants Pass on September 20, 2023, at the age of 93.